 Leave past behind, return to campus: JNU VC to students

-Later interacting with reporters, he said the campus has its own security.
-"If there is a law and order situation we do not rush to the police immediately.
-We see if our security can handle it.
+Later, interacting with reporters, Kumar said the campus had its own security.
+"If there is a law-and-order situation, we do not rush to police immediately.
+We see if our security can handle, but when it goes out of hand, we definitely approach the police because we do not want any innocent people to be injured," he said.

-"The campus has its own security.
-On Sunday, when we saw that there is a possibility of aggressive behaviour among students, we informed the police," he said.
-The police has also come under flak for reaching after the mob had dispersed after running amok.
+According to Kumar, the university administration followed the same protocol on Sunday, the day when a masked mob stormed the campus.
+"When we saw that there is a possibility of aggressive behaviour among students we informed police," he said.
+"There is process of giving it in writing.
+With the help of our security, the situation was contained."

-More than 35 students and faculty members were assaulted on Sunday evening after a mob went on a rampage, attacking students with sticks and iron rods and vandalising property.
+Students and teachers have also alleged that the vice-chancellor had not reached out to the students and teachers after the violence, but Kumar said "appropriate help" was being provided.
+"A large number of security guards were also injured.
+The wardens inquired about students," he said.
+"Appropriate help is provided to teachers.
+Our office is always open and we regularly meet our teachers and students."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)